Philosophy

 Teaching Experience

 Since joining the SU faculty, I have taught introductory, advanced, and graduate courses that span topics in ecology, evolution, and general biology.
 My classes use a range of active and collaborative learning strategies that intentionally shift the focus from the teacher to the student in order to give students agency over their own learning while also engaging them in scientific inquiry and critical thinking.
+Upcoming and previous courses include:

 Mentoring Philosophy & Experience